arslanali823/arslanali823/README.md

 Throughout my career, I’ve worked in a variety of industries for international companies and startups.
 Learning and taking opportunities that push me beyond my comfort zone are two of my favorite things to do.
 As a quick learner.
 Being a quick learner, I love to take on new challenges.

-## Backend Technologies and Frameworks I have worked with
+## Backend Technologies and Frameworks

 ![PHP](https://img.shields.io/badge/PHP-777BB4?style=for-the-badge&logo=php&logoColor=white)
 ![Laravel](https://img.shields.io/static/v1?style=for-the-badge&message=Laravel&color=FF2D20&logo=Laravel&logoColor=FFFFFF&label=)